1 Day Isle of Skye with Fairy Pools Tour

-An amazing one-day journey that visits the most popular places in Scotland’s scenic highlands: includes Loch Ness, Eilean Donan Castle and the fantastic Fairy Pools on the Isle of Skye.
-We visit all the must-see attractions on the Island – including the Fairy Pools, Talisker Distillery, Portree and Old Man of Storr!
+An amazing one-day journey that visits the most popular places of Scotland, including Loch Ness, Eilean Donan Castle and the Isle of Skye.
+We stop at all the must-see attractions on the Island: Portree, Talisker Distillery, Old Man of Storr, and obviously the whimsical Fairy Pools!

 Eilean Donan Castle

-We continue westward, where we will drive across the Skye Bridge, making our way ‘over the sea to Skye’.
-The views from the Bridge can be far reaching and spectacular – catch your first glimpse of the mighty Cuillin Mountains as we drive over the bridge.
+We drive across the Skye Bridge, making our way “over the sea to Skye”.
+The views from the Bridge can be far-reaching and spectacular – catch your first glimpse of the mighty Cuillin Mountains as we drive over the bridge.

 We continue on our journey in the shadow of the Cuillin Mountains.
 Walk with the supernaturals through fairy-sized landscapes and their most famous baths, the Fairy Pools.
 For this part of the tour, you must take the fairy oath.
 Please wear waterproof clothing and footwear, as we travel to fairy land by going underneath waterfalls.
 The pools are located in one of the most dramatic landscapes on Skye.
 The fairies regularly bathe here, in the crystal clear green pools of the River Brittle.
 Weather permitting, you can swim in the pools of the river, one of the UK’s best wild swimming spots.
 Have fun diving under natural arches and waterfalls, but please do not spy on the fairies, as they can easily take offence!

-Talisker distillery based in Carbost was the only whiskey distillery on the Isle of Skye, the whiskey is a single malt Scotch, with a very distinctive Peaty-smokey taste.
+Talisker distillery based in Carbost is one of the three whisky distillery on the Isle of Skye, the oldest working distillery on the Isle of Skye.
+Set on the shores of Loch Harport with dramatic views of the Cuillin mountains.
+Producing an alluring, sweet, full-bodied single malt is so easy to enjoy, and like Skye itself, so hard to leave.
 We shall go through the visitor centre (not on the tour) and if available sample one of the fine whiskys produced here.

-We will now take the single track road that takes us to Portree, often the “Highland Coo” are seen on this road.
-We will spend some time in the tiny harbour town of Portree, the capital of the Isle of Skye with its brightly coloured buildings beside a picturesque harbour, the name of the town of Portree commemorates the visit of King James the V in 1540, records have it that it was originally called Portray and was believed to have been inhabited as far back as the Mesolithic period.
+Portree was first established as a fishing village at the beginning of the 19th century by Lord MacDonald.
+The name of the town of Portree commemorates the visit of King James the V in 1540.
+Records have it that it was originally called Portray and was believed to have been inhabited as far back as the Mesolithic period.
+Its name really comes from the Gaelic for Port on the Slope.

 The Old Man of Storr

-As we arrive back on the mainland our route back to Inverness then takes us across a large expanse of wilderness, well off the tourist trail before returning to the city for a drop off at the Cathedral.
+As we arrive back on the mainland our route back to Inverness then takes us across a large expanse of wilderness, before returning to the city for drop off at the Cathedral.